pftf/RPi4/Readme.md

 The other files from the zip archives are licensed under the terms described in the [Raspberry Pi boot files README](https://github.com/raspberrypi/firmware/blob/master/README.md).

+The binary blobs in the `firmware/` directory are licensed under the Cypress wireless driver license that is found there.